Account

 History

-Since the beginning, the following generations have shared an enterprising mind among essential values at the Atelier.
-Protecting transmission and perpetuating that just unique art craft has been the primary motivation of those successive inheritors.
 From Jean Serre a tireless searcher, on to nowadays Eric Papon a visionary craftsman, including Michel a well-informed investor, Leon an ambitious contractor, Roger-Hyacinthe a wise administrator and Edmond-Michel a modern builder, the family have remained involved, succeeding in combining tradition with modernity.
 The evolution of the making processes, the constant development of creative projects and the architectural adaptations of the visiting site have allowed the Atelier to keep its attraction and to ensure the essential transmissions.

 2022